-There are more than 100 universities who use FitBark GPS Health Data in their research studies.
+There are more than 100 universities that use FitBark GPS Health Data in their research studies.

 FitBark GPS tracker design and technology

-It’s in the shape of a pretty dog bone, which has multiple colour covers you can choose from.
+It’s in the shape of a pretty dog bone, which has multiple color covers you can choose from.
 That’s already a winner in my eyes.